LyubomirT/chainsaw-human-typing/README.md

 ## Contributing 🤝

 If you want to contribute to this project, feel free to fork it and submit a pull request.
 I'll be happy to review it!
 If you have any questions, feel free to open an issue.
+Please check the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

 ## License 📝